-Statute of the Albert Schweitzer Foundation for Our Contemporaries
+Statute of the Albert Schweitzer Foundation

 Albert Schweitzer taught and practiced reverence for all living things.
 The organization is dedicated to his maxim, and will in particular promote and demand law and justice for our fellow creatures as a part of our shared world.